 OTHER CANDIDATE GENES SUGGESTED FOR AP PREDISPOSITION

-Other candidate genes are involved in the AP predisposition, but evidence is not as clear as the previous ones; for example, for AXIN2 (MIM#604025), FOCAD (MIM#614606), GALNT12 (MIM#610290) and BUB1 (MIM#602452) /BUB3 (MIM#603719).
+Other candidate genes, including AXIN2 (MIM#604025), FOCAD (MIM#614606), GALNT12 (MIM#610290) and BUB1 (MIM#602452) /BUB3 (MIM#603719), are involved in the AP predisposition.
+However, evidence for these genes is not as thorough as those previously discussed.

 AXIN2

 AXIN2 encodes the Wnt pathway component conductin; it is the scaffold protein of the β-catenin destruction complex and main negative regulator of the pathway[69].
-Mutations in this gene have been described in CRC, and similar to APC, they increase beta-catenin levels and activate beta-catenin/T-cell factor signaling, promoting CRC development[70].
-AXIN2 is located on the long arm of chromosome 17 (17q24.1), consists of 11 exons, and encodes two major transcripts, which leads to 843 and 778 amino-acid long forms[69].
-Deleterious germline mutations have been reported in 4 families, showing a strong association with oligodontia as well as gastrointestinal neoplasias[71–73].
+Mutations in this gene have been described in CRC, and similar to APC, they increase β-catenin levels and activate β-catenin/T-cell factor signaling, thus promoting CRC development[70].
+AXIN2 is located on the long arm of chromosome 17 (17q24.1), consists of 11 exons, and encodes two major transcripts, which leads to 843 and 778 amino acid isoforms[69].
+Deleterious germline mutations have been reported in four families, showing a strong association with oligodontia as well as gastrointestinal neoplasias[71–73].
 More recently, a novel missense variant has been described in an AAP family without signs of oligodontia or ectodermal dysplasia, suggesting the possibility of different phenotypes depending on the protein domain affected[74].
-Other works have screened mutations for AXIN2 in different CRC populations, both in polyposis and nonpolyposis, without any success[75,76].
-Therefore, although there is a clear association of AXIN2 with oligodontia, further studies are needed to clarify its role in CRC syndromes, particularly with AAP.
+Two other works have screened mutations for AXIN2 in different CRC populations, both in polyposis and nonpolyposis, without any success[75,76].
+Therefore, although there is a clear association between AXIN2 and oligodontia, further studies are needed to clarify its role in CRC syndromes, particularly with AAP.

 FOCAD

 FOCAD encodes a focal adhesion protein with a potential tumor suppressor function in glyomas[77].
-The FOCAD gene is located on the short arm of chromosome 9 (9p21.3) and is formed by 46 exons encoding an 1801 amino-acid long protein[77].
-Two studies have identified large deletions and truncating point mutations in a total of 5 CRC cases: 2/221 cases of unexplained AP[78] and 3/1232 early-onset and familial CRC cases[79].
+The FOCAD gene is located on the short arm of chromosome 9 (9p21.3) and is formed by 46 exons encoding an 1,801 amino acid protein[77].
+Two studies identified large deletions and truncating point mutations in a total of five CRC cases: 2/221 cases of unexplained AP[78] and 3/1232 early-onset and familial CRC cases[79].
 Altogether, four cases had a diagnosis of AAP.
 Since FOCAD shows high expression levels in colonic epithelial cells and has been involved in cell survival and proliferation, the authors suggest a potential role of this gene in polyposis/CRC susceptibility[79].
-Regardless, this association is still needs to be clarified as well as its contribution to the AAP predisposition.
+Regardless, this association and its contribution to AAP predisposition requires further clarification.

 GALNT12

-GALNT12 encodes a hexosyltransferase involved in the initial steps of mucin-type O-glycosylation process[80].
+GALNT12 encodes a hexosyltransferase involved in the initial steps of the mucin-type O-glycosylation process[80].
 Alterations in this process lead to aberrant glycosylation, which has been associated with alterations in cell growth, differentiation, transformation, adhesion, metastasis and immune surveillance in cancers[81].
-GALNT12 is highly expressed in the digestive tract and is frequently downregulated in CRC[82].
-The GALNT12 gene is located on the long arm of chromosome 9 (9q22.33), has 10 exons, and encodes a 581 amino-acid long protein[80].
-Evidence on the association between GALNT12 and CRC has been reported[83], but its association with familial CRC, especially AP, is a controversial issue.
+GALNT12 is highly expressed in the digestive tract, and is frequently downregulated in CRC[82].
+The GALNT12 gene is located on the long arm of chromosome 9 (9q22.33), has 10 exons, and encodes a 581 amino acid protein[80].
+Evidence for the association between GALNT12 and CRC has been reported[83], but its association with familial CRC, particularly AP, remains a controversial issue.
 Partially inactivating variants have been detected in familial CRC along with a mild polyp burden, suggesting the involvement of this gene in CRC predisposition[84].
-However, later works do not support its involvement in nonpolyposis and polyposis CRC predisposition[85,86].
+However, later studies do not support its involvement in nonpolyposis and polyposis CRC predisposition[85,86].

-BUB1 and BUB3 (BUB1 and BUB3 mitotic checkpoints serine/threonine kinase)
+BUB1 and BUB3 (mitotic checkpoint serine/threonine kinases)